jin-f/Final-Year-Project-Dissertation/README.md

 ### Training a custom detection model
 Refer to official yolov5 page which recommends Roboflow and provides guides on training custom model. https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data

+### Note
+For a more in depth guide, refer to the User Manual in the main report.